-There is so much USA History in Lexington, outsiders might not realize that there is also a community component as well.
-With a horse drawn carriage tour that’s been delighting visitors for decades, Main Street merchants who champion each other, boutique hotels that incorporate the past with modern luxuries, a growing culinary scene that serves an array of tastes (read: upscale and collegiate), and beautifully curated independent shops run by passionate owners, Lexington deserves a few days to explore.
+There is so much USA History in Lexington Virginia, in fact, outsiders might not realize that there is also a community component as well.
+With a horse drawn carriage tour that’s been delighting visitors for decades, Main Street merchants who champion each other, boutique hotels that incorporate the past with modern luxuries, a growing culinary scene that serves an array of tastes (read: upscale and collegiate), and beautifully curated independent shops run by passionate owners, Lexington VA deserves a few days to explore.

-Yes, Thomas Jefferson’s favorite American attraction, Natural Bridge, is nearby, as is the highly recommended Virginia Safari Park, but there’s also a “Civil War Era Dinosaur Experience” so weird and wonderful (from the mind of the man who gave us “Foamhenge”), you just have to see it to believe it.
+Yes, Thomas Jefferson’s favorite American attraction, Natural Bridge, is nearby.
+As is the highly recommended Virginia Safari Park.
+But there’s also a “Civil War Era Dinosaur Experience” so weird and wonderful (from the mind of the man who gave us “Foamhenge”), you just have to see it to believe it.
 Spend a weekend here and be immersed in the Yin and Yang of this small mid-Virginia town.
 Just read on…..

 Things to Do in Lexington VA

 There’s no better way to tour a hilly historic town than via fancy carriage pulled by draft horses.
 Sure, you’ll see some sights and learn something about the history of Lexington on your 45 minute excursion.
 But you’ll also fall in love with the hard working equines, each with his or her own distinct personality, like the stocky Haflingers, Woody and Weepy.

 Lexington Carriage Co. owner, Shana Layman, adores her horses, and they love her back.
 She’s been in this business since 1985 – initially as a driver.
 Layman now owns five carriages that provide multiple tours a day, with add on private events and weddings in season.